FINNISH ANCESTRY

 The Spirit of Finland

-On August 30, 1902 Anna Maria Mord married Herman Peter Alho at Worcester, Massacheusetts, USA.
+On August 30, 1902 Anna Maria Mord married Herman Peter Alho at Worcester, Massachusetts, USA.
 Herman was aged 27, a wireworker born June 21, 1875 in Finland, who had immigrated to the USA in 1900.
 Herman's father was Mikko Pentinmaki; his mother was Kristina Kiikka.
 Anna Maria was aged 22, of Warren, Massechusetts, her occupation was 'operative' Her father's name was Johan Mord; her mother's name was Loviisa Snikkar.
 Earlier in August 1902, the intention to marry was recorded with slightly different details.
 Herman is recorded with the occupation of laborer, and Anna is a millhand.
 Herman's parents are Michael Alho and Christine Kiikka.
 Anna's parents are listed as Johan Mord and Louise Snilkarum.

 Anna and Herman Alho had a daughter named Irja Esther Alho, who was born in Worcester, Mass. on July 13, 1904.
 At age 4, Irja and her mother, Anna visited Finland.
-The nearest relative in Finland is located in Tervola, Roveniemi, Finland.
-At age 6, Irja Esther Alho is listed on the Federal Census of April, 1910 as an inmate in Chicago at The Norwegian Lutheran Children's Home.
+The nearest relative in Finland is recorded to be Anna's father, who was living in Tervola, Rovaniemi, Finland.
+His name was given as Juho Nurmi.
+The ship's manifest shows that Anna and her daughter sailed from Liverpool, England to Boston, Mass. in August, 1908.

 IrjaAlhoAuntieEssie1